 We feel it is vital to give all children the opportunity to display their artwork in an exhibition space.
-This provides a bond with our parents and community, and gives students the opportunity to reflect, self-evaluate, building their self-esteem and pride.
+This provides a bond with our parents and community, and gives them the opportunity to reflect, self evaluate, building their self esteem and pride.

 physical activity & performing arts.

-We ensure our physical environment is suitable and provides a diverse range of experiences that promotes development and learning.
-Our environment has been designed in a manner that is equipped and organised in a way that the resources and space have the maximum potential to engage children and provide positive experiences and inclusion relationships.
+We ensure our physical environment is suitable for all ages and provides a diverse range of experiences that promotes development and learning.
+Our environment has been designed in a manner that is equipped and organised to encourage a range of resources and learning areas.
+The outdoor learning environment facilitates for educators maximum potential to engage children and provide positive experiences and inclusion relationships.

 “healthy, physically active kids are more likely to be academically motivated, alert, and successful; and physical competence builds self-esteem at every age” - (Mary L. Gavin, MD, 2014).

-As young children possess the imagination of a skilled artist, dance should focus on creative movement through a variety of sensory experiences to stimulate the imagination.
+As young children posses the imagination of a skilled artist, dance encourages creative movement through a variety of sensory experiences to stimulate the imagination.
 By communicating freely with the voice, face, and body, children learn to express ideas with confidence, empathise with others from different cultures and backgrounds, and feel at home in their own skin.